What Is Furlough Leave?

 However, the guidance makes clear that the scheme is “designed to help employers whose operations have been severely affected by coronavirus” and that employers that cannot maintain their current workforce because of this can make use of the scheme.
 The Treasury Direction says that the scheme applies to employees who are furloughed, “by reason of circumstances arising as a result of coronavirus or coronavirus disease”.

 Which Employees Will Be Eligible?

-The scheme will potentially cover all staff paid through PAYE who have been on the payroll since 28 February 2020 on any type of contract including full-time and part time, fixed term and employees/workers on flexible or zero hours contracts.
+The scheme covers all staff paid through PAYE who have been on the payroll since 19 March 2020 (previously 28 February 2020) on any type of contract including salaried Directors, full-time, part time and fixed term employees, apprentices and employees/workers on flexible or zero hours contracts.

 If employees are working but on reduced hours or for reduced pay then they will not eligible to be furloughed.

 Businesses who receive public funding specifically to provide essential services are not eligible to benefit from the scheme and should continue to use the funding to pay staff.

 Employers must take care to not discriminate when deciding which employees to place on ‘furlough leave’.
 However, it is not expected to be discriminatory to offer it to employees considered as ‘vulnerable’ as per government guidance.
 This is on the basis that offering ‘furlough leave’ to vulnerable individuals in line with the guidance is likely to be acceptable ‘means of achieving a legitimate aim’.